Enrolment

 Founded in 2003, our Year 7-13 Catholic school is set on 10.7 hectares in Pyes Pa, Tauranga — conveniently located near The Lakes and key city thoroughfares.
 Aquinas aims to educate the next generation of Catholic servant leaders who positively influence the lives of others.
 We are intentional about being an authentically Catholic College with a heart for Christ and a vision of holistic education to grow the gifts and talents of the whole person so they may realise their true potential.

 The best way to experience Aquinas College is to visit us in person and hear from our students and staff firsthand.
-We invite you to attend our Open Day for 2026 enrolments on Friday, June 13.
-Registration here.
+We invite you to attend our Open Day for 2027 enrolments on Monday, June 15.

 Open Day Format: What to Expect